-We would like to share some information relating to funeral arrangements and funeral services during this difficult time.
+We want to share some information relating to funeral arrangements and funeral services during this difficult time.

 Much of the following weighs heavily on our hearts at this time.
-We are used to working with families to create a bespoke service to reflect the life of the deceased, and we understand that these restrictions are incredibly difficult for the families that we serve.
+We are used to working with families to create a bespoke service to reflect the deceased's life, and we understand that these restrictions are incredibly difficult for the families that we serve.

 Where possible we are encouraging people to arrange a funeral via email or video call or over the telephone.

 We can offer the use of our chapel of rest as a chance to say goodbye if you have chosen cremation, but this is restricted to five people.
-If you are to have a burial for your loved one, you can currently have a graveside service with a maximum of ten people attending.
+If you are to have a burial for your loved one, you can currently have a small service with a maximum of ten people attending the graveside.

 During any funeral service you attend, please remember to stay two metres apart from anyone who does not live within your household.
-Also, refrain from making physical contact with anyone outside of your household, which we understand is extremely difficult at such an emotional time.
+Ensure you are wearing a facemask.
+Also, please refrain from making physical contact with anyone outside of your home, which we understand is extremely difficult at such an emotional time.

-Where possible we are recommending the use of webcasting/live streaming of the funeral service (using professional or personal devices).
+Where possible we can offer live streaming of the funeral service.
 This enables other mourners to still ‘virtually attend’ without putting themselves and others at risk of harm.

-We are more than willing to support families to organise a memorial service or celebration of life service at a later date.
-Please talk to a member of our team about this, and they can offer advice or provide any information you may require.
+We are more than willing to support families to organise a memorial service or celebration of life service later.
+Please talk to a team member about this, and they can offer advice or provide any information you may require.

-Although you cannot organise the send-off that you may of have imagined for your loved one, please be assured that we remain committed to the highest possible standards of care and professionalism.
+Although you cannot organise the send-off that you may have imagined for your loved one, please be assured that we remain committed to the highest possible care and professional standards.